Launching At LinkedIn: The Story Of Apache Pinot

 Scaling the wall of real-time user-facing analytics

-I wish I could say that inspiration struck out-of-the-blue, but most innovation does not work that way.
+I wish I could say that inspiration struck out of the blue, but most innovation does not work that way.
 It comes from working on the same problem for long hours and realizing that there is a different way to do things.
 The problem does not change, but our approach to it does: That’s why riding horseback became the main mode of travel rather than walking, and then automobiles became the mode replacing horseback, and so on with airplanes, and…you get the picture.

 So we went back to the drawing board.
-We took a look at the search system first and realized that it was not really made for analytics.
+We took a look at the search system first and realized that it was not made for analytics.
 For example, a search system only has to return its top results.
 It does not need to further scan them and aggregate them.
 The technologies we were using (Sensei which was based on Lucene) relied heavily on inverted indexes, which did not address all the issues of OLAP at the OLTP scale.
 And they had fixed query plans.

 It became clear to us that we couldn’t use such systems that are tightly coupled together.
 We started to ask: What would happen if we broke this system down into simpler pieces and just re-assembled them on the fly?